Your fat burning questions answered

 Your first face-to-face meeting might feel a bit nerve-wracking, but don’t worry.
 You’ll have a chat, get to know each other a bit better and then your Consultant will weigh and measure you.
 Then they’ll talk you through The 1:1 Diet options, and help you choose the best starting point and plan for you.
 If you want to go away and think about it, fine.
 If you’re keen to get started, they’ll give you a booklet to track your progress as you lose weight and supply or order all The 1:1 Diet meal replacement products you need for the first week or two.

 How often will I need to see my Consultant?

 You’ll typically see your Consultant once a week for a weigh in and catch up, but you will have their phone number and you may get regular calls or texts from them in between appointments.
 A lot of our Consultants use Facebook, Twitter and Instagram to keep in touch with their dieters too.
-They’re there to support you, so make sure you lean on them when the going gets tough - as it sometimes will.
+They’re there to support you, so make sure you lean on them if the going gets tough.
 They’ll know exactly how to keep you on track.

 How healthy are The 1:1 Diet products?

 All The 1:1 Diet products have been formulated by expert nutritionists and studied by independent scientists, in multiple clinical trials, to prove their efficacy and safety.
 They provide all the vitamins and minerals your body needs and they’re tasty too!

 Won’t I get bored eating the same thing all the time?